View-only mode

 • Warm network of real estate agents for customer discovery

-• Clay.com tables for architect/interior designer prospect generation
+• Clay.com for architect and interior designer prospecting

 • Potential partnerships: You Furnish, Visualist App, Blueground